-Population estimates are based on numbers of males at lek complexes.
-Numbers of male sage-grouse attending lek complexes should be analyzed using the highest number of males observed on a single day for each complex each year.
+Sage-grouse population estimates are based on numbers of males at lek complexes.
+Number of males attending lek complexes should be analyzed using the highest number observed on a single day for each complex each year.
 This conservative technique will permit comparison with other sage-grouse populations in North America (Willis et al. 1993, Braun 1995, Connelly and Braun 1997).
-Total population size should be estimated by multiplying the total number of males counted on all lek complexes by 2.6; this assumes all males are counted and the male:female ratio is approximately 1.0:1.6 (WDFW 1995, Hays et al. 1998, Schroeder et al. 1999).
+Total population size should be estimated by multiplying the total numbers of males at all lek complexes by 2.6.
+This index factor assumes all males are counted and the male:female ratio is approximately 1.0:1.6 (WDFW 1995, Hays et al. 1998, Schroeder et al. 1999).

-While it is the best method currently available to estimate sage-grouse population size, it is recognized there are a number of real and potential biases associated with counts of males at leks.
-These include: yearling males appear to visit lek complexes less frequently than adults (Emmons and Braun 1984); the number or proportion of yearlings in the population is unknown and varies annually.
-Attendance at complexes tends to peak relatively late in the breeding season (Jenni and Hartzler 1978, Emmons and Braun 1984); the number of males not visiting complexes is unknown; and the maximum count of males on a complex tends to be positively correlated with the number of counts.
-The only bias which would tend to produce a higher estimate is that some males (particularly yearlings) visit more than 1 lek complex within a breeding season (Emmons and Braun 1984).
-All counts for lek complexes should be retained indefinitely, regardless of whether they are high counts or not.
-This complete set of data will permit quantifying survey variability, and perhaps additional analysis when there are new techniques to deal with these biases.
+Despite being the best method currently available to estimate sage-grouse population size, this technique suffers from a number of real and potential biases.
+These include: yearling males appear to visit lek complexes less frequently than adults (Emmons and Braun 1984); the number or proportion of yearlings in the population is unknown and varies annually; attendance at complexes tends to peak relatively late in the breeding season (Jenni and Hartzler 1978, Emmons and Braun 1984); the number of males not visiting complexes is unknown; and the maximum count of males on a complex tends to be positively correlated with the number of counts.
+The only bias which would tend to produce a higher estimate is that some males (particularly yearlings) visit more than 1 lek complex per breeding season (Emmons and Braun 1984).
+All count data should be retained indefinitely, regardless of whether they are high counts or not.
+This will permit quantifying survey variability and perhaps additional analysis when there are new techniques to deal with these biases.